Azure/azure-mobile-apps/docs/quickstarts/android/index.md

 ## Configure the Android quickstart project

-Open the Android project (located at `samples/android`).
+Open the Android project in Android Studio (located at `samples/android`).
 Edit the `Configuration.java` file to replace the `BackendUrl` with your backend URL.
 For example, if your backend URL was `https://zumo-abcd1234.azurewebsites.net`, then the file would look like this:

 ```kotlin
 package com.azure.mobile.zumoquickstart